KRON-TV: Acquisitions by Media General, then Nexstar

 On June 6, 2013, Media General announced it would acquire Young Broadcasting in an all-stock deal.
 The merger was completed on November 12, 2013.
 The move made KRON-TV the largest station by market size owned by Media General as well as the company's only station west of the Rocky Mountains until Media General acquired LIN Media, including Portland station KOIN in 2014.
 (Most of Media General's television stations were in the Southeastern, Midwestern and Northeastern United States.)

 On February 10, 2014, Media General announced that KRON-TV would move into leased space on the third floor of KGO-TV's building (ABC Broadcast Center) at 900 Front Street, in space formerly occupied by radio stations KGO and KSFO.
 KRON-TV's studios at 1001 Van Ness Avenue would then be put up for sale; it was later demolished in 2019 to make way for a new assisted living facility for elderly people.
-Despite the co-location, KRON-TV maintains separate broadcast facilities from KGO-TV and employs a completely separate staff.
+Despite the colocation, KRON-TV maintains separate broadcast facilities from KGO-TV and employs a completely separate staff.
 Each station's employees are restricted by keycards from entering the other's facilities.